-- In general, the limited-voltage programming mode is used in On-board Writing.
-Please refers to the limited-voltage programming mode for more detail. - Any zener diode ≤ 5.0V, or any circuitry which clam the 5.0V to be created SHOULD NOT be connected between VDD and GND of the PCB. - Any capacitor ≥ 500uF SHOULD NOT be connected between VDD and GND of the PCB. - In general, the writing signal pins PA3, PA5 and PA6 should not be considered as strong output pins.
+- In general, the limited-voltage programming mode is used in On-board Writing, please refers to the 13.2 for more detail about limited-voltage programming mode. - Any zener diode ≤5.0V, or any circuitry which clam the 5.0V to be created SHOULD NOT be connected between VDD and GND of the PCB. - Any capacitor ≥500uF SHOULD NOT be connected between VDD and GND of the PCB. - In general, the writing signal pins PA3, PA5 and PA6 SHOULD NOT be considered as strong output pins.